 A power user who needs extra graphics performance for gaming or some other specialized task.

 It is expensive though.
-All that performance in a decently small chassis starts at $1,600 for an i7, 16GB of RAM, 128GB of SSD, and a Nvidia 1060 GPU.
-If you want a more powerful Nvidia 1070 and 256GB of SSD, the price jumps to $2,400.
+Putting all that performance in a decently small chassis means the Razer Blade 15 starts at $1,600 for a 6-core, 10th-gen Intel i7, 16GB of RAM, 256GB of SSD, and a GTX 1660 Ti GPU.
+If you want a more powerful 8-core, 10th-gen Intel i7, 512GB of SSD, and a RTX 2070 Super, the price jumps to $2,600.

 The Best Chromebook